MisterMustrd/vps/README.md

 - Regular system and container updates to keep software current.

 ## Docker Infrastructure
 Apart from my Tailscale/DNS Chain, Docker is used to host and manage the services running on the VPS.

 Each application runs in its own container with persistent storage to preserve data across updates and restarts.

 My Docker environment includes:
 - Docker Compose to define and manage multi-container applications.
 - User-defined Docker networks to isolate services and control communication.
 - Configuration files organized into separate directories for easier maintenance and deployment.
 - Sensitive compose configuration is separated into local .env files

 ## Storage
 The VPS uses local storage for the operating system, Docker volumes, and application data.

 Docker volumes are used to ensure data is retained across container updates and restarts.

 Additional storage is provided through a network-mounted share from my homelab to keep major storage centralized.

 ## Monitoring
+The VPS is monitored to ensure applications and system resources remain healthy and available.

 The VPS is monitored using Netdata to track CPU, memory, disk, and network usage.

+ClamAV is used to scan files and shared storage for malware.

 When troubleshooting problems, I also use Docker container logs and Linux system logs to identify issues.